Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Invariance

 If~$q$ stands for just one scalar quantity with respect to~$\ftransfo{T}$ i.e. that by definition~$\T{q}=q$ (this not an essential point, the argument can be adapted if we were to work with non trivial linear or even non-linear algebraic representations of~$\ftransfo{T}$), then invariance of~\eqref{eq:qQ} is formally equivalent to the equality between the two functions~$\T{\mathscr{Q}}$ and $\mathscr{Q}$, i.e. for all $y$

-In some circumstances, using the tools developed in catastrophe theory (see point (h) of the appendix), the structural stability of relations \eqref{eq:Req0} or \eqref{eq:qQ} is reasonably guaranteed.
+In some circumstances, using the tools developed in catastrophe theory, the structural stability of relations \eqref{eq:Req0} or \eqref{eq:qQ} is reasonably guaranteed (Poston and Stewart, \citeyear{Poston/Stewart78a}; Arnold, \citeyear{Arnold84a}; Demazure, \citeyear{Demazure00a}, to retain three remarkable introductions to this subject).
 Anyway, the general notion of invariance I want to consider here comes closer to Poincar\'e's conception that pervades in his 1902 quotation in \S~\ref{subsec:poincare}.
-Let us just retain two simple examples, involving neither integrals nor derivatives and only scalars, not tensors, not fields, nor operators: The Kepler's third law connecting the orbital period~$P$ of a planet whose semi-major axis length is $a$:
+Let us just mention two simple examples, involving neither integrals nor derivatives and only scalars, not tensors, not fields, nor operators: Kepler's third law connecting the orbital period~$P$ of a planet whose semi-major axis length is $a$:

 ($M$ is the mass of the Sun, $G$ stands for the gravitational constant); and the equation giving the period~$P$ of the harmonic oscillations of a mass~$m$ attached to an ideal spring of strength~$\kappa$: